Amrabdelhamed611/Residuals-and-Diagnostics-For-linear-regression/README.md

 ---
 # Residuals and Diagnostics For linear regression Using R

-viwe on on rpub: [Residuals and Diagnostics For linear regression](https://rpubs.com/Amrabdelhamed611/669768)
+view on on rpub: [Residuals and Diagnostics For linear regression](https://rpubs.com/Amrabdelhamed611/669768)

 Residuals and Diagnostics plots are tools to spot problems on the model will use some simulations and R data package to illustrate how to generate diagnostics plots and how to interpret them.